dilipsingh1306/devops-sep-2021/README.md

 ```
 vim ~/Downloads/apache-maven-3.8.2/conf/settings.xml
 ```
-3. Make sure you add the server credentials as shown below while retaining the other lines of configures as it was originally.
+3. Make sure you add the server credentials as shown below under the settings tag, while retaining the other lines of configures as it was originally.
+The settings tag and servers will be there already, you just need to add the server tag and its contents.
 ```
 <settings>
   <servers>